wp-plugins/wp-copysafe-web/readme.txt

 == Changelog ==

+= 1.1 =
+* Removed alert that displays image size.
+* Tested and aproved for WordPress 3.8.

 = 1.0 =
-* Fixed detection bug for Internet Explorer 11 and Windows 8.1
+* Fixed detection bug for Internet Explorer 11 and Windows 8.1.

 = 0.9 =
 * Added support for Windows 8.1